Political situation Deficits in the area of democracy and the rule of law

 Ambitious goals

-The development strategies of the Rwandan government are aimed at significantly reducing the number of poor people and achieving strong economic growth driven by a flourishing service sector, a dynamic industrial sector and a modern, productive agricultural sector.
+The development strategies of the Rwandan government are aimed at significantly reducing the number of poor people and achieving strong economic growth.

-In its Vision 2050 (External link) the government has formulated the ambitious goal to propel Rwanda into the group of countries with higher middle income by 2035 and into the group with high income by 2050.
-This, however, would mean that average annual economic growth would have to be well over ten per cent.
-The government laid out the political, economic and social changes it believes are needed in its National Strategy for Transformation 2017–2024 (External link).
+In its Vision 2050 (External link) the government has formulated the ambitious goal of shifting Rwanda into the higher-middle-income country group by 2035 and into the high-income country group by 2050.
+This would mean however that average annual economic growth would need to be more than ten per cent.
+The government has laid out the political, economic and social changes that it believes will be needed in its 2nd National Strategy for Transformation (External link) (NST2 2024-2029).

 Democracy and human rights

-The country's democratic development has so far not kept pace with its socioeconomic development.
+The country’s democratic development has so far not kept pace with its socio-economic development.
 Freedom of opinion, freedom of the media and freedom of association are severely restricted, the space for civil society and parliamentary opposition is limited.
-The international non-governmental organization Freedom House (External link) rates Rwanda as “not free”.
-In 2023, Human Rights Watch published a report (External link) that documents the repressive climate with numerous examples.
+The international NGO Freedom House (External link) rates Rwanda as “not free”.
+In 2025, Human Rights Watch published a report (External link) with numerous examples that document the repressive climate in the country.

 The presidential and parliamentary elections of the last few years did not meet international democratic standards.
 The international community criticised, in particular, that opposition parties and candidates had not been admitted to the elections.